mmbman/Katagiri/1979-06-14-Fukanzazengi-Lecture6.md

 ##### 45:40

 So that is one of the conditioned elements, which is called obtaining [or] getting.
 So between the two objects, zazen and you, there are three kinds of conditioned elements.
 Three kinds of conditioned elements means three kinds of possibility exist.
 You can plant a seed, right now, with your body, completely.
 According to instructions, you can plant seeds – even though you don't understand.
 Or, you can completely actualize; actualize completion.
 According to [possession? perception?] and instructions; you can find, you can realize.
 But if you actualize exactly, even though intellectually [you] cannot reach [it], it's really actualized.
-You cannot *[unintelligible]*.
+You can actualize.
 So, you can complete something in your daily living.

-But also between zazen and you there is another possibility.
-"Well, I don't understand."
+But also between zazen and you there is another possibility: "Well, I don't understand."
 "Well, I don't want to do, but, I will just do it."

 ##### 47:11